 - Strong partnerships with the local and wider community can be used to enhance the curriculum offered to students and to develop a sense of ownership amongst local residents.

 - Access to new technologies will give students the confidence to participate and lead in a rapidly changing society.

-The Academy will be in a partnership with the King Edward VI Foundation, operating under the King Edward VI Academy Trust Birmingham.
 This means that it will benefit from links with other schools which are part of the same foundation.
 This partnership will help students to grow academically, vocationally, socially and morally, so that they leave the Academy as independent, co-operative, responsible and creative young adults able to cope with the challenges and changes they face throughout their lives.
 Together with relevant qualifications this will prepare students for entry to Further and Higher Education and the world of work.